Rein Aedma: Early life and Kevade

 Rein Aedma was born and raised in Tallinn, where he attended secondary school at the Tallinn Sports Boarding School (now, the Audentes Sports Gymnasium).
-In early 1969, when Aedma was sixteen, Tallinnfilm began casting roles for the Arvo Kruusement directed film adaptation of Oskar Luts' 1912–1913 two-part short novel Kevade, which followed the lives of residents of the rural, fictitious village of Paunvere in the early 20th-century.
+In early 1969, when Aedma was sixteen, Tallinnfilm began casting roles for the Arvo Kruusement directed film adaptation of Oskar Luts' 1912–1913 two-part short novel Kevade, which followed the lives of residents of the rural, fictitious village of Paunvere in the late 19th-century.

 One of Aedma's teachers had submitted his photograph for consideration for the roles of the novel's characters Jaan Imelik and Joosep Toots.
 Aedma was one of many youths throughout the country whose school photographs were submitted for possible roles in the film.
 However, as he had no previous acting experience and the character of Jaan Imelik in the novels was blond and played the kannel (Aedma was dark-haired and couldn't play an instrument), he had no expectations to audition.

 Aedma was later pulled from a chemistry class by the school's headmaster and Malle Jaakson, the assistant director of Kevade, and offered the role of Jaan Imelik on the condition that he bleached his dark hair blond and took lessons to learn to play the kannel, which he accepted and his hiring was approved by the Tallinnfilm Art Council.
 Schoolmate Aare Laanemets was chosen for the role of Joosep Toots, which Aedma had also been considered for.

 Kevade proved to be both critically and financially successful following its release in January 1970 – in 2012, it was chosen as the "Film of the Century" by film critics of the Estonian Film Awards of the Century organised by Postimees in evaluating Estonian films made over the last one-hundred years (1912–2012).